davyx8/Python/README.md

 # greenhat <img src="https://github.com/4148/greenhat/blob/master/greenhat.png" alt="greenhat image" width="10%" height="10%"/>
+my version of the greenaht script.
+In this version not everyday there is a commit, and days are chosen randomly.

+TODO:
-greenhat is a quick hack for decorating your GitHub contribution calendar with commits for the past `n` days.
+Add option to disable commiting on saturdays, for religious programmers. greenhat is a quick hack for decorating your GitHub contribution calendar with commits for the past `n` days.
 It uses the `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` environmental variables to make commits appear in the past.
 Be warned that greenhat will clobber your repository's commit history.

 ### How to Use